 And that’s pretty much it.
 All you need to do is make the appimage executable either from the command line or right-click the file >> properties >> permissions and check ‘Allow executing file as program”.

-To make appimage executable from the command line, open terminal and type the following command –
+To make appimage executable from the command line, open the terminal and type the following command –

 sudo chmod +x name.appimage